 This examination is pass/fail.
-In the event of failure, students will be given the opportunity to retake the examination.
+In the event of failure, students will be given the opportunity to remediate and take a reassessment examination, prepared by the faculty.
 Should a student fail a second time, s/he will appear before the Committee on Course and Standing, and may be asked to delay graduation for six weeks in order to remediate deficiencies.